wzulfikar/lab/hugo/content/posts/a-night-with-kubernetes.md

 <p class="text-center">***</p>

-The core part of above steps is that we did `kubeadm init` in `vm1` to make it as cluster master, and then run `kubeadm join ...` from other machines to make it join the cluster.
+*The two important parts to create Kubernetes cluster from above steps is that we did `kubeadm init` in `vm1` to make it as cluster master, and then `kubeadm join ...` from other machines to join the cluster.*

 Now that we've a cluster master and joined the other two machines to our cluster master, we can verify if it's reflected in our list nodes by executing this command in cluster master: `kubectl get nodes`